jayacotton/MPM-Port-Workspace/README.md

 convention, and they use the BC pair at a string pointer for the console messages.
 So, take care to preserve the DE and BC registers.

+I have gotten a bit hacked off at the PLM compiler.
+Its really sensitive to cr/lf etc.  The compiler also generates a lot of error messages that don't seem to be really there.
+I can never figure out what its up to.
+SO, mpmldr is being rewritten in C using the z88dk compiler.

+So far I am almost ready to make the jump into the startpoint.
+There is a potential compiler bug that I am rather supprised to run into, at the moment I am updating z88dk to latest to see if the bug clears, else I will report it.
+I just can't beleave that no one else has had a issue with this.
+The thing I see is ld hl,(s+78).
+On paper this looks o.k.
+BUT it should be 78hex, not 78 dec.
+Like I say, this bug should not be here after 25 years of compiler debug.
+TBD.